Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 \subsubsection{Routing and Mobility in MoHANETs}

-Humans are susceptible to infectious diseases in indoor places such as public transportation vehicles, shopping malls or offices.
+Humans are susceptible to infectious diseases in indoor places.
 However, this is not the case that is encountered continuously.
 Instead, the risk to get infected is intermittent due to the mobility of humans.
 As people displace, their smart phones can communicate opportunistically with each other as they are in the communication range.
 The same type of networking is also used in many applications such as wireless sensor, vehicular, and flying ad hoc networks.
 These dynamically changing structures defined as mobile ad hoc networks (MANETs) enable communication using the infrastructure at their location without a dedicated router.
 Therefore, a MoHANET can be resembled as a specific type of MANET, that is, a delay tolerant network (DTN) in which an end-to-end link among the nodes may not always exist.
 The nodes in a DTN store their data and wait until they find a suitable connection.
-By considering this waiting delay, the routing algorithms in DTNs provide the path to the desired user.
-Similarly, an infected human can store its pathogens until finding a susceptible human to infect via airborne transmission.
-Hence, we propose that opportunistic routing protocols such as \textit{epidemic} or \textit{spray and wait} can be adopted to model the spread of the infectious diseases.
+By considering this waiting delay, routing algorithms in DTNs provide the path to the desired user.
+Similarly, an infected human can only infect via airborne transmission once it has a susceptible human within the coverage area of transmission as shown in Fig. \ref{MN}.
+Hence, opportunistic routing protocols such as \textit{epidemic} or \textit{spray and wait} can be adopted to model the spread of the infectious diseases.
 Interestingly, \textit{epidemic routing protocol} which is a reference method for routing in MANETs was already inspired by the mechanism of infectious disease spread during an epidemic \cite{vahdat2000epidemic}.
+Furthermore, the mobility models employed for MANETs can be utilized to model the spread of an infectious disease in a MoHANET as given in the next part.